protontypes/open-sustainable-technology/README.md

 - [HSPsquared](https://github.com/respec/HSPsquared) - A Python port of the Hydrological Simulation Program - FORTRAN, which has been used worldwide for more than 40 years to support water resources planning and management.
 - [pyflwdir](https://github.com/Deltares/pyflwdir) - Fast methods to work with hydro- and topography data in pure Python.
 - [SWOT-OpenToolkit](https://github.com/SWOT-community/SWOT-OpenToolkit) - Community codes for processing SWOT data, to provide valuable data and information about the world's oceans and its terrestrial surface water such as lakes, rivers, and wetlands.
+- [HydroMT](https://github.com/Deltares/hydromt) - An open-source Python package that facilitates the process of building and analyzing spatial geoscientific models with a focus on water system model.

 ### Ocean Circulation Models
 - [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.